chrisadrian001/F5_UG_Automation_Basics_with_BIG-IP/docs/lab2/lab2.rst

 Task 2.1: Create
 -----------------------------
-In this task we are going to use AS3 JSON declaration to create two Virtual Servers (port 80 and 443), http profile, client ssl profile, persistence profile, node and pool all in one API call to our BIG-IP.
+In this task we are going to use an AS3 JSON declaration to create two Virtual Servers (port 80 and 443), http profile, client ssl profile, persistence profile, node and pool all in one API call to our BIG-IP.

 #.
 In Chrome make sure you are logged in to your BIG-IP